 Many people think of warm weather when they think of insect allergies.
 Warm weather does signal the arrival of some unwanted visitors like stinging and biting insects.
 However, you can find two very common “bugs” all year long in homes and buildings.
+Insect allergy.
 Neither one needs to bite or sting you to cause an allergic reaction, but both trigger allergy and asthma in many people.

 What Kinds of Insects Cause Allergic Reactions?